FairAppeal

 What kind of evidence carries weight?

-Three things move a King County assessment.
-Comparable sales are the strongest: homes similar to yours in size, age, lot, and condition that sold in the year before the assessment date.
+A few different angles can move a King County assessment.
+Comparable sales are often the strongest: homes similar to yours in size, age, lot, and condition that sold in the year before the assessment date.
 Documented condition issues like roof, foundation, or water damage pull value down when the Assessor has not seen them.
-Assessment records for directly comparable neighboring homes that are valued lower than yours can also anchor an equity argument.
+Errors in the Assessor's property record, such as inaccurate square footage, year built, or finish level, are another angle and often the cleanest to prove.

 What are the most common reasons to appeal in King County?